andreyorst/plug.kak/README.md

 ![license](https://img.shields.io/github/license/andreyorst/plug.kak.svg)

 **plug.kak** is a plugin manager for Kakoune editor, that aims to work somewhat similar to [vim-plug](https://github.com/junegunn/vim-plug).
-It is being tested against Kakoune 2018.09.04.
+This branch is for 2018.09.04 release of Kakoune.
 If you're using development release, switch to [Kakoune_dev](https://github.com/andreyorst/plug.kak/tree/Kakoune_dev) branch.

 ## Installation